-The goal of the Bates College Admission Office is to enroll students with strong academic potential, special talents, and excellent personal qualifications.
+The goal of the Bates College Office of Admission is to enroll students with strong academic potential, special talents, and excellent personal qualifications.
 These students should represent diverse social, economic, and geographic backgrounds.
-Your role as an AIA volunteer is to assist the Admission Office as we strive to reach this goal.
+Your role as an AIA volunteer is to assist the Office of Admission as we strive to reach this goal.

 Bates Alumni in Admission was founded in 1977 in response to a growing demand for interviews from students across the country who were unable to visit the campus for a personal interview.
-The network has grown to approximately 1,200 volunteers all across the U.S. and in many foreign countries.
+The network has grown to over 1,400 volunteers all across the U.S. and in many foreign countries.
 The activities of AIA volunteers encompass all aspects of the admission process.

 Bates admission deans, senior fellows and staff conduct several thousand interviews on campus every year.
 Each year several hundred students are unable to visit the campus for an interview or are unable to schedule an interview for the day they can visit, and so they request an alumni interview.
 An alumni interview carries the same weight in an applicant’s folder as does an on-campus interview.

-The hallmark of Bates Admission is the personal connection we make with every prospective student.
-As the inquiry and applicant pools to Bates have grown significantly in recent years, the AIA network has become an increasingly important element in maintaining our commitment to a personal admission process.
+The hallmark of Bates Admission experience is the personal connection we make with every prospective student.
+As the Bates inquiry and applicant pools have grown significantly in recent years, the AIA network has become an increasingly important element in maintaining our commitment to a personal admission process.
 In recent years, upwards of 25% of Bates admissions interviews were conducted by AIA volunteers.

 There are many possible sources of qualified students for Bates.
-The sons and daughters of your business associates, friends and neighbors, and young people working part-time or summers in your offices might become interested in Bates due to your involvement with the College.
-Many of you also have hobbies or special interests which bring you in contact with interesting, young men and women.
+The children of your business associates, friends and neighbors, and young people working part-time or summers in your offices might become interested in Bates due to your involvement with the College.
+Many of you also have hobbies or special interests which bring you in contact with interesting, young people.
 Encourage them to visit Bates!

-During April the Admission Office hosts evening receptions for students and families.
-These April receptions are for accepted students.
+During April, the Office of Admission hosts several receptions for accepted students and their families.
 Alumni participation is extremely valuable as many of these students are choosing among several excellent institutions and your personal anecdotes and experiences are very powerful.

-Each AIA presents the David G. Russell ’66 Award to exemplary AIA volunteers.
+Each year, the Office of Admission presents the David G. Russell ’66 Award to exemplary AIA volunteers.
 Usually presented during Homecoming weekend, the David G. Russell Award is named in honor of our late Hartford, CT chairperson.
 David was devoted to the AIA program, and this award is intended to celebrate those in AIA who embody David’s same loyalty to Bates.